microsoft/fast/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

 **What is your feature request?
 Please describe.**
-A clear and concise description of the requested feature and benefits it would have.
+A clear and concise description of the requested feature and benefits it would provide.

-**Describe the solution you'd like**
+**Describe the solution you'd like**s
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**